b4ti1c/kocJS-demo/README.md

 # koçJS Demo
-Demo of the Boilerplate for using Google Closure Compiler with KnockoutJS
+A boilerplate for using koçJS, that is Google Closure Compiler with KnockoutJS.

 ## Installation